 Finding halal food in London is easy, thanks to the capital's exciting food scene.
 Featuring a variety of affordable eateries, fast food and fine dining meals, you'll never go hungry in this beautiful destination - and it's not only limited to Middle Eastern cuisine!
 London is also beaming with Asian food and other types of cuisine too.
 The best part is, the halal eateries in London are located nearby famous tourist attractions!
 Since there are affordable flights to London (from just SGD199!)

 , what else could be stopping you from visiting this lovely city? ?

-With so many things to do and eat in London, we’ve narrowed down 10 halal food eateries that you can enjoy which are near tourist attractions in London!
+With so many things to do and eat in London, we've narrowed down the best halal food eateries in London that you can enjoy which are near tourist attractions!